omeka/classic-enduser/docs/Plugins/Omeka_API_Import.md

 ### With an API Key

 If you have access to the admin side of the origin Omeka install, you can use one of the API keys assigned to a user to import users and private items and collections.
-See [Managing API Settings](../Managing_API_Settings.md#API_Keys_and_Permissions) for more information.
+See [API Settings](../Admin/Settings/API_Settings) for more information.
 NB: only those users who have created items will be imported.

 To find an API key:
 1. Go to the Users link from the top navigation in the admin dashboard.